sfc-gh-bhess/na_st_spcs/README.md

 objects such as Stored Procedures or UDFs or Streamlits, but this example focuses on creating SPCS services.

+KNOWN LIMITATION (for now): This does not actually handle upgrades properly.
+To do so, `version_initializer` needs to support running Python stored procedures, which currently is a limitation.

 ## Setup
 There are 2 parts to set up, the Provider and the Consumer.